 The Vizsla is a medium-sized short-coated hunting dog.
 Also known as the Hungarian Pointer, the first Vizsla came to the United States in the 1950's.
-The Vizsla is a natural hunter, endowded with a good nose and above average ability to take training.
+The Vizsla is a natural hunter, endowed with a good nose and above average ability to take training.
 The Vizsla is lively, gentle-mannered, affectionate and sensitive, though fearless with a well developed protective instinct.
+To read the Vizsla Standard, click here.

 The Vizsla is not the dog for everyone.
 Before considering a Vizsla, we recommend that you purchase and read "The Vizsla" by B.C.
 Boggs, and "The Versatile Vizsla" by Marion Coffman.
-It is also recommended that you call your local Vizsla club for a breeder referrel.
+It is also recommended that you call your local Vizsla club for a breeder referral.
 Never buy from a puppy mill or backyard breeder!
-The Vizsla is truly a versitle breed.
-The following are just some of the AKC training and events that Vizsla owners excel in with their dogs:
+The Vizsla is truly a versatile breed.
+Below are just some of the AKC training and competitive events that Vizsla owners can excel in with their dogs.

 Field Trials